carta/flipper-client/README.md

 **`add_condition(feature_name: str, condition: Condition) -> void`**

-Adds a condition to for enabled checks, such that `is_enabled` will only return true if all the conditions are satisfied when it is called.
+Adds a condition to for enabled checks, such that `is_enabled` will return true if any of the conditions are satisfied when it is called.

 Example: